Val Gardena vs Cortina: Where to stay?

 The real question is whether you are.

 Neither base is better than the other.
-They just cost you different things.
+They just work for different people.

 Weather flexibility is not the same thing in both places